OlivierBlanvillain/master-thesis/report/content.md

 ###### SockJS
 SockJS @sockjs is a WebSocket emulation protocol which fallbacks to different protocols when WebSocket is not available.
 Is supports a large number of techniques to emulate the sending of messages from server to client, such as Ajax long polling, Ajax streaming, Server-Sent Events and streaming content by slowly loading an Html file in an iframe.
 All these techniques are based on the following idea: by issuing a regular HTTP request from client to server, and voluntarily delaying the response from the server, the server can decide when to release information.
 This allows to emulate the sending of messages from server to client which is not supported in the traditional request-response communication model.

-The scala-js-transport library provides a *Transport* build on the official SockJS JavaScript client, and a server on the Play Framework via a community plugin @play2-sockjs.
+The scalajs-transport library provides a *Transport* build on the official SockJS JavaScript client, and a server on the Play Framework via a community plugin @play2-sockjs.
 Netty developers have scheduled SockJS support for the next major release.

 ###### WebRTC
 WebRTC @webrtc2014 is an experimental API for peer to peer communication between web browsers.
 Initially targeted at audio and video communication, WebRTC also provides *Data Channels* to communicate arbitrary data.
 Contrary to WebSocket which only supports TCP, WebRTC can be configured to use either TCP, UDP or SCTP.

 To connect via WebRTC, peers must have a way to exchange connection establishment information.
 This initial communicate medium, called a *SignalingChannel*, is not tight to a particular technology: its only requirement is to allow back an forth communication between the peers.
 This is commonly achieved by connecting both peers via WebSocket to a server, which then acts as a relay for the WebRTC connection establishment.

-In term of the scala-js-transport library, this translates into having the *Address* of a *WebRTCClient* being a *SignalingChannel*, that is, a *ConnectionHandle* linking two peers. #webRTCExample shows an example of WebRTC connection establishment using a dedicated WebSocket relay server.
+In term of the scalajs-transport library, this translates into having the *Address* of a *WebRTCClient* being a *SignalingChannel*, that is, a *ConnectionHandle* linking two peers. #webRTCExample shows an example of WebRTC connection establishment using a dedicated WebSocket relay server.

 \webRTCExample{Example of WebRTC connection establishment using a dedicated relay server.}

 In some cases, the client-server connections might need to be used for something other than the WebRTC connection establishment.
 The example of #webRTCExample would not be sufficient because it assumes that the client-server connections are entirely dedicated to the relay of messages.
 <!-- This is outdated...
-To support these scenarios the scala-js-transport library contains picklers for *ConnectionHandle* objects and a *newConnectionsPair()* function.
+To support these scenarios the scalajs-transport library contains picklers for *ConnectionHandle* objects and a *newConnectionsPair()* function.
 This function returns or pair *ConnectionHandle* objects that are linked one to the other: messages written in one connection will be received by the other, and *vice versa*.
 By sending the *ConnectionHandle* object returned by *newConnectionsPair()* to two different clients, a server can reuse its existing connections to these clients to establish a third, virtual connection, which acts as a direct link between the two clients. -->

 \calleeSequence{Sequence diagram of WebRTC establishment, callee point of view.}
 \callerSequence{Sequence diagram of WebRTC establishment, caller point of view.}

 We now quickly discuss the internal implementation of WebRTC connection establishment.
 As opposed the WebSocket and SockJS *Transports*, which have straightforward implementations because of the similarity between the *Transport* interface and the JavaScript API, adapting the JavaScript WebRTC API into the *Transport* interface showed in #webRTCExample require some work.
 The sequence diagrams in #calleeSequence and #callerSequence summarize the interactions between two *WebRTCClients*, their underlying *PeerConnections* (the main interface of the WebRTC API), and the *SignalingChannel* providing the initial connection between the two peers.

 The WebRTC protocol makes a distinction between the caller and callee.
-Because this distinction is of no interest in the scala-js-transport library, it is hidden to the library users via thanks to an additional step in the connection establishment.
+Because this distinction is of no interest in the scalajs-transport library, it is hidden to the library users via thanks to an additional step in the connection establishment.
 The first step of the establishment thus consists in an exchange of random numbers: the peer who generated smallest number is elected to be the caller (this step is repeated in case of equality).
 From here, peers needs to negotiate a way to achieve Network Address Translator (NAT) traversal.
 This negotiation is done through the Interactive Connectivity Establishment (ICE) protocol @ice2010, which requires an exchange of *IceCandidate* messages through the *SignalingChannel*.
 Follows an exchange of offer and answer of *SessionDescription*, which is used to negotiate what media go through the connection @sdp2002.
 Finally, when the peer to peer connection will become operational, the *WebRTCClient* closes the *SignalingChannel* connection and notifies its user by successfully completing the *connectionPromise* with the WebRTC connection.

-In addition to the *WebRTCClient* *Transport*, the scala-js-transport library contains a *WebRTCClientFallback* *Transport*.
+In addition to the *WebRTCClient* *Transport*, the scalajs-transport library contains a *WebRTCClientFallback* *Transport*.
 This later implements some additional logic to detect WebRTC support, and automatically fall back to using the signaling channel as substitute for WebRTC when either peer does not support it.

 At the time of writing, WebRTC is implemented is Chrome, Firefox and Opera, and lakes support in Safari and Internet Explorer.
 The only non browser implementation is available on the Node.js platform.